cealsair/EAPonAllinOneOCPonAzure/README.md

 # Azure template for instantiating and deploying a standalone Red Hat JBoss EAP on OCP on Azure

+**NOTE: This template creates an ephemeral instance of OpenShift Container Platform**

 1. Create a Single VM OpenShift deployment using the Azure Portal

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcealsair%2FEAPonAllinOneOCPonAzure%2Fmaster%2Fallinone.json" target="_blank">